-As shown on page 11, the fund balance of the general fund increased by \$514,000.
-Page 12 presents a reconciliation between the fund balance increase and the change in net position.
-Fund balance decreased during the year due to various changes in revenues and expenditures.
-The largest change was an increase in pension plan benefit expenditures.
+As shown on the Statement of Revenue, Expenditures and Changes in Fund Balance, the fund balance of the general fund increased by \$419,000.
+Following the statement is a reconciliation between the fund balance increase and the change in net position.
+Fund balance increased during the year due to various changes in revenues and expenditures.